Potential energy

 slowly.
 The same also applies to driving a car up a mountain road – this is why they are built

-with so many bends, the gain height slowly.
+with so many bends, the car gains height slowly.

 (There is some more information in the file called TRAINS